TheRenegadeCoder/pymon/README.md

 58. "How do I trace a variable through a recursive method?" by Tim Keck
 59. "What is the difference between a remainder and a modulus?" by Darrel Jobin
 60. "What are the four parameter modes?" by Darrel Jobin
-61. "What are NaturalNumberKernal's three methods?" by Alyssa Wiegman
+61. "What are NaturalNumberKernal's three methods?" by Alyssa Wiegman, Catherine Wu
+62. "What is a procedure?" by Amit Bharathan
+63. "What is the implementer's role?" by Daniel Han
+64. "What is the Standard interface?" by Andrew Nida
+65. "What are some ways to iterate over non-ordered data structures like sets?" by Josh Grismer
+66. "Is restores mode a default parameter mode?" by Allen Zhang

 ---